IvanW04/Recommendation-System/README.md

 • Use Google Colab

-• Make sure you use the T4 GPU
+• Make sure you use the T4 GPU (top right)

 • Drag the python notebook into Colab